 Themed gifts are also a simple idea when you have something boring and want to make it better.
 I’ve got a great example of this from a recent friend’s birthday.
 I couldn’t think of what to get them, then I remembered they love Game of Thrones.
 So, I bought them a Game of Thrones mug with a quote on it, and a doorstop with ‘Hodor’ written on it.
 Both are pretty boring gifts on their own, but the theme makes them more exciting.
 If you don’t watch the show, Hodor was a character with a pretty big scene where he had to ‘hold the door’ – hence the doorstop gift!

 Think about things the receiver likes, and try to find themed versions of your boring gift ideas.
 If you have a look on the Timeout website, you’ll see articles that list some great movie-themed gifts.
 These could be ideal for a friend or family member with a favourite movie.
 Again, this idea is great as you can apply it to anyone.
 Everyone has something they’re passionate about, which means you can find themed gifts that fit their passion.

-By applying these two tips, you will start buying better gifts for everyone.
+By applying these two tips, you will start for everyone.
 Here’s the cool thing; you’ve not really changed the type of gifts you’re buying!
 You can still get mugs, socks, ties, and so on.
 The difference is that they now hold more meaning and are a lot more exciting than they were before.

 *This is a collaborative post